Radiation therapy is the use of high-energy rays (such as x-rays) or radioactive particles to kill cancer cells.

 The main side effects of GI radiation therapy are:

-In this procedure a catheter is put into an artery in the inner thigh and threaded up into the liver.
-A dye is usually injected into the bloodstream at the same time to allow the doctor to monitor the path of the catheter via angiography, a special type of x-ray.
+In this procedure, a catheter (a thin, flexible tube) is put into an artery through a small cut in the inner thigh and eased up into the hepatic artery in the liver.
+A dye is injected into the blood at the same time to allow the doctor to monitor the path of the catheter via angiography, a special type of x-ray.
 Once the catheter is in place, small particles called microspheres are injected into the artery to plug it up.

-In radioembolization, microspheres that are attached to a radioactive element called yttrium-90 (or 90Y) are used (some brand names for these beads include TheraSphere® and SIR-Spheres®).
+In radioembolization, microspheres (small beads) that are attached to a radioactive element called yttrium-90 (or 90Y) are used.
 After they are injected, the beads travel in the liver blood vessels until they get stuck in small blood vessels near the tumor.
-There they give off radioactivity for a short while, killing tumor cells.
+There they give off radioactivity for a short while, killing nearby tumor cells.
 The radiation travels a very short distance, so its effects are limited mainly to the tumor.